-Plots 7 & 8 Recycling and Cycle sheds are either on the respective forecourts or behind the Car Parking bays for Plot 7 & 8.
-Also, NOT within the building envelope and therefore Non-compliant to Policy DM13.1 a).
+Thus, there are significant failures to meet the Refuse and Recycling Storage requirement of Policy DM13.1.
+Recycling and Cycle sheds are either on the respective forecourts or behind the Car Parking bays NOT within the building envelope and therefore Non-compliant to Policy DM13.1 a).

-Generally, the Refuse, Recycling storage and Cycle sheds are all an afterthought and situated at various locations, squeezed in within the site parameters without an overall strategy and thus non-compliant to the Policies DM13 or the spirit of the policies.
+Generally, the Refuse, Recycling storage and Cycle sheds are all an afterthought and situated at various locations, squeezed in within the site parameters without an overall strategy and thus non-compliant to the Policies DM13.1 or the spirit of the policies.